BRP Andrés Bonifacio (PF-7): Technical details

 There were changes made to the Andrés Bonifacio class as compared to their original design during its service with the United States Navy, United States Coast Guard and the Republic of Vietnam Navy.
 The ships were passed to the Philippine Navy with fewer weapons on-board and old surface search radars, and these were addressed later on by the Philippine Navy through modernization programs, including the addition of a helicopter landing pad in 1979.

 The single Mk.
 12 5-inch/38-caliber (127 mm) gun was Andrés Bonifacio's primary weapon.
 It was mounted in a Mark 30 Mod 0 enclosed base ring and had a range of up to 18200 yd yards.
 The gun was a dual-purpose type, capable of both antisurface and antiair warfare.
 She also carried a two twin Mk.
 1 Bofors 40mm L/60 anti-aircraft guns and two single Bofors 40mm L/60 anti-aircraft guns, four twin 20mm Oerlikon cannons, four M2 Browning .50-caliber (12.7-mm) general-purpose machine guns, and two 81mm mortars.

 Radar system installed include the Sperry AN/SPS-53 Surface Search & Navigation Radar replacing the previously installed AN/SPS-23, while retaining both the AN/SPS-29D Air Search Radar and Mk.26 Mod.1 Fire Control Radar System.

 Hatch and Kirk, Inc, added a helicopter deck aft in 1979.
 Although the ship had no permanently assigned aircraft and could provide no servicing for visiting helicopters, the helicopter deck could accommodate a visiting MBB Bo 105C helicopter, used by the Philippine Navy for utility, scout, and maritime patrol purposes.

 The ship was powered by two Fairbanks-Morse 38D diesel engines with a combined power of around 6,200 brake horsepower (4.63 megawatts) driving two propellers.
 The main engines could propel the 1,766-ton displacement (standard load) ship at a maximum speed of around 18 kn.
 The ship had a maximum range of 8000 nmi at an economical speed of 15.6 kn.

 The Philippine Navy made plans to upgrade the entire ship class with new radar systems and the BGM-84 Harpoon long-range anti-ship cruise missile, but this did not materialize due to the worsening political and economic crisis in the Republic of the Philippines in the mid-1980s.

+Notable appearances in media

+In 1997 movie Iskalawag: Ang batas ay batas, Bonifacio is featured along with other mothballed Philippine Navy ships in a dilapidated state.